CMSC216 Lab03: Basic File I/O and Valgrind Debugging

 Grading Policy

-Credit for this exercise is earned by completing the code/asnwers here
+Credit for this lab is earned by completing the code/answers in the

-and submitting a Zip of the work to Gradescope.
-Students are
+Lab codepack and submitting a Zip of the work to Gradescope preferably

-are reflected on Gradescope after submitting their completed
+results produced locally are reflected on Gradescope after submitting

-Lab Exercises are open resource/open collaboration and students are encouraged to cooperate on labs.
+Lab Exercises are Free Collaboration and students are encouraged to cooperate on labs.
 Students may submit work as groups of up to 5 to Gradescope: one person submits then adds the names of their group members to the submission.

 2 Codepack